shayaharuno/shaya-configs/README.md

 </p>

 # Shaya's Personal Configs
-Collection of personal configs and editor settings for development, including Alacritty, VSCode and Godot.
+Collection of personal configs and editor settings for development for ZSH, Alacritty, VSCode and Godot.
 Clone repo and move .config and zsh files into your home directory.

 ## ZSH